 How many of you think that sociologists are cold people obsessed with unreliable numbers, while anthropologists only see the meaning of their life in measuring bones and skulls?
 Do others view sociologists and anthropologists as deeply ideological personalities constantly subverting the rules of objective research?
 Professors at the School of Advanced Studies warmly invite you to challenge these misperceptions.
 In fact, sociology and anthropology are the broadest disciplines within social sciences.
 Together these disciplines study social, political, economic, cultural and psychological developments in the evolution of humanity.
 Far from being narrow-minded ivory-tower theoreticians or opinionated pundits, sociologists and anthropologists investigate social life at every level: from the rise and fall of civilizations to two-person interactions such as those between two romantic partners, neighbors or even two strangers on the street.
 Sociology and anthropology are well-armed with reliable research techniques and follow rigorous steps to forge trustworthy knowledge.
 The two disciplines complement each other.
 While sociology is more concerned with scientific, law-based explanation of social processes, anthropology focuses on individual experiences and the meaning of human action.
 Notably, SAS is one of few institutions in former Soviet Union countries and Eastern Europe/Russia which offers joint major in sociology and anthropology and firmly believes in cross-fertilization of the two disciplines.

 Many people have opinions about different social and political problems and are ready to talk about them for long.
 Sociology and anthropology are scientific disciplines.
-Therefore, SAS major in sociology and anthropology teaches students how to think, talk and write about society, politics and culture in a correct, systematic, logical and evidence-based way.
-Sociology and anthropology students will learn how to acquire trustworthy information and analyze it using the most developed methods of social sciences ranging from participant observation to IT modelling.
+Therefore, SAS major in anthropology and sociology teaches students how to think, talk and write about society, politics and culture in a correct, systematic, logical and evidence-based way.
+Anthropology and sociology students will learn how to acquire trustworthy information and analyze it using the most developed methods of social sciences ranging from participant observation to IT modelling.
 The major courses are designed to teach students what are the most topical issues in contemporary Russia and beyond, how to better understand the world using the exemplars of social and anthropological thought as a guideline, how to rigorously analyze data sources in order to evaluate which interpretation of the current events and processes is correct.
-The sociology and anthropology students will learn how to carefully evaluate the role of global pressures, big processes in society, local developments and individual perspectives in shaping human life.
+The anthropology and sociology students will learn how to carefully evaluate the role of global pressures, big processes in society, local developments and individual perspectives in shaping human life.

 The course aims to familiarize you with the discipline of sociology and prepare to take additional classes in social sciences.
 It is a prerequisite for several courses and is a requirement for all sociology programs.
 The course has four specific objectives: (1) to introduce you to common sociological subjects and concepts; (2) to shed light on different perspectives within sociology; (3) to encourage you to think deeply, critically, and coherently about our social world; (4) to help you.. establish links between theory, problems, and policy.